 1. Put a Scary Spin on Recipes

-To make Halloween-themed dishes, all you have to do is use your imagination to take foods you already cook and give them a spooky look.
+To make savory Halloween dishes, all you have to do is use your imagination to take foods you already cook and give them a spooky look.
 Here are some ideas featuring some awesome One Green Planet recipes.

 - Get into a creepy state of mind and think body parts with BBQ Balsamic Seitan and Tempeh Ribs served with extra bloody-looking barbeque sauce.

 - Make Mashed Potatoes and Celery Root, put them into a pastry bag and squeeze them out in spirals similar to soft-serve ice cream to make savory ghosts that can sit atop a bloody-looking bowl of chili.